togiberlin/ui-ux-designer-roadmap/README.md

 Instagram has a sneaky UX pattern called **Autoplay**.
 If you do nothing, Instagram keeps loading new content.
 The path of least resistance - doing nothing - leads to using Instagram more, not less.
 With time, using Instagram becomes a subconscious, deeply embedded **habit**.
 And building habits is what you ultimately want, because they are so hard to unlearn.

-With these examples, it should be clear that UX is an critical part of app success and user retention.
+With these examples, it should be clear that UX is a critical part of app success and user retention.
 Without further ado, here now the UX roadmap:

 ![UX Researcher Roadmap](http://i.imgur.com/duKBzNL.png)